Wireless

 1. Responsibility and Enforcement

-Information Technology Services (ITS) is solely responsible for implementation of wireless technology, enforcing campus network standards, and has the authority to resolve frequency interference issues.
+The Information Technology Services (ITS) Network team is solely responsible for implementation of wireless technology, enforcing campus network standards, and has the authority to resolve frequency interference issues.
 All users connecting to the campus network will gain access through their Net-ID which determines the identity of and authenticates the user.

 2. Standards

-• IEEE 802.11g provides 54 Mbps of shared bandwidth per access point using the 2.4 GHz radio frequency.
-802.11g is supported in many public spaces and is always compatible with 802.11b.
+- IEEE 802.11g provides up to 54 Mbps of shared bandwidth per access point using the 2.4 GHz radio frequency.
+802.11g is supported in all public spaces although the access points do not solely broadcast 802.11g data rates.

 3. Frequency Use